Jolanrensen/docProcessorGradlePlugin/README.md

 - The sources provided to the plugin are read and analysed by [Dokka's default SourceToDocumentableTranslators](https://kotlin.github.io/dokka/1.6.0/developer_guide/extension_points/#creating-documentation-models).
 - All [Documentables](https://kotlin.github.io/dokka/1.6.0/developer_guide/data_model/#documentable-model) are
-  saved in a map by their path (e.g. `com.example.plugin.Class1.function1`).
+  saved in a map by their path (e.g. `com.example.plugin.Class1.function1`) and their extension path.
 - Next, the documentation contents, location in the file, and indents are collected from each documentable in the map.
-- All processors are then run in sequence on the collected documentables with their data.
+- All processors are run in sequence on the collected documentables with their data:
-- All documentables are then iterated over and tag replacement processors, like @include, will replace the tag with new content.
+   - All documentables are iterated over and tag replacement processors, like @include, will replace all tags with new content.
 - Finally, all files from the source are copied over to a destination folder and if there are any modifications that need to be made in a file, the specified ranges for each documentation are replaced with the new documentation.